 With a nation-wide shortage of pediatric psychiatrists, this program helps to equip doctors and front-line care providers with the tools they need to help young people and families struggling with mental health issues.
 The Canadian Research and Education for the Advancement of Child Health program (CanREACH) is a six-month fellowship that trains family physicians and front-line specialists to identify and treat mental health conditions in kids.
 The goal is to better prepare care providers with the knowledge needed to get families the right kind of care as quickly as possible, minimize trips to emergency departments and reduce inappropriate specialist referrals.

 Autistic children are at a heightened risk of experiencing anxiety, which many families say can completely take over their daily lives.
 The Facing Your Fears program helps high functioning autistic children identify their worries and tackle them head-on.
 Guided by a team of experts that includes psychologists, occupational therapists, and speech and language therapists, the 14-week program empowers kids and their parents with a suite of new coping skills and strategies through classes, workbooks and training sessions.
 Thanks to donations made to the Build Them Up campaign, this program is already changing lives in Calgary.
 Read more.

-Youth and parents will soon have the opportunity to feel supported by those who have experienced similar mental health journeys by way of a new Peer Support program, the first of its kind for young people to be offered by AHS.
+Youth and parents now have the opportunity to feel supported by those who have experienced similar mental health journeys by way of a new Peer Support program, the first of its kind for young people to be offered by AHS.
 Research shows that peer support workers can serve as important role models to help patients in their recovery and to navigate the range of community supports available and even improve outcomes.
-This program will be offered soon within the Emergency Department at the Alberta Children’s Hospital and at the Centre once it opens.
+Peer support workers are already helping families within the Emergency Department at the Alberta Children’s Hospital and are also part of an important research project that will inform and develop a peer support program at the Centre once it opens.

 SHOW YOUR SUPPORT